sommerc/MN_V1_analysis/README.md

 python analysis_run.py --help
 ```

+Each analysis catergory will run in parallel.
 Results are stored in `RESULTS_ROOT_DIR` set globally in the YAML settings file.
 It can be given as argument to `analysis_run.py`.

 ## Dependencies
 ---

 The analysis depends heavily on [tadpose](https://github.com/sommerc/tadpose) and the typical scientific Python stack.
-The Python SLEAP package is typically not required (only for [metrics](scripts/README.md))
+The Python SLEAP package is typically not required (only for [metrics](scripts/README.md#metrics-generate-sleap-validation-metrics-as-table))

 You can install all dependencies into a new environment **frog_analysis** by using the supplied `environment.yml`